rademacher-p/stats-learn/README.md

 [editable option](https://pip.pypa.io/en/stable/cli/pip_install/) can be used to track any package modifications.

 ## Documentation
-Documentation is provided locally at [docs/build/html/index.html](docs/build/html/index.html)
+API documentation is provided locally at [docs/build/html/index.html](docs/build/html/index.html)

 ## Quickstart
 A basic example of model creation, learner definition, and performance assessment is shown below.
 The `model`